LuminarLight/LL-OpenGOAL-ModBase/README.md

 I borrowed the custom music system from 'The Forgotten Lands' mod, and made some changes to it.
 As far as I know, the base of that whole system was initially created by Zed, and then it was greatly expanded by Hat-Kid.
 Please let me know if this is inaccurate and I will adjust this section.

+I implemented a way to use custom music for music ambients.
+To use it, just use the `custom-music` lump instead of the `music` lump in your music ambient.

-I made some minor changes to the custom music system for now, most of it is unchanged.
+I made some other minor changes to the custom music system for now, the GOAL side is quite different now but the c++ side is mostly unchanged.
 For the future I want to make its namings more generic/neutral (so they don't refer to The Forgotten Lands in the name).
 I also want to implement a way to have music variants/flavors, and I already have a clear vision for it, but I will have to rewrite a lot of code on the c++ side.
 And while there, I will probably do a general cleanup of that code as well.

 ---